laic-ufmg/topicmodels/Drex/readme.md

 Notice the directory structure used in the commands above to avoid errors.

-If you need any assistance, please email Marcelo Pita (marcelo.souza.pita@gmail.com) or Paulo Bicalho (paulovianabicalho@gmail.com).
+If you need any assistance, please email Marcelo Pita (marcelo.souza.pita at gmail dot com) or Paulo Bicalho (paulovianabicalho at gmail dot com).